Uttamanusorn Bridge: History

 In 1986, Mon monk Luangpho Uttama initiated the construction of the bridge, with construction finishing in 1987.
-Uttamanusorn Bridge replaced a floating bamboo bridge which costed one baht for villagers to cross, leading it to be called "bridge of one baht".
+Uttamanusorn Bridge replaced a floating bamboo bridge which cost one baht for villagers to cross, leading it to be called "bridge of one baht".
 Majority of the labourers who built the bridge were from the local Mon community who were mostly refugees from Myanmar given sanctuary by Luangpho.
 Once completed, it connected the Thai town of Sangkhla Buri with the Mon village of Wang Kha.
 The two settlements were split by the creation of the Vajiralongkorn Reservoir in 1984.

 Reconstruction

 At 6:30 p.m on 28 July 2013, the middle 30 metres of the bridge collapsed amid heavy rain.
 After three days of heavy rain, flash floods swept logs down the Songaria river from Thung Yai Naresuan Wildlife Sanctuary and increased the amount of the bridge that had collapsed to 70 metres.
 A few raft houses had also been chained to the bridge's support struts and part of the reason it collapsed due to the houses dragging the struts from the bridge.

 Before the bridge could be rebuilt, a temporary raft bridge built out of bamboo was erected across the river.
 Construction on the bridge began on 17 August and lasted six days.
 It was supervised by the abbot of Wat Wang Wiwekaram, Phra Maha Suchat Siriphanyo.
 The Miracle of Life Foundation, under the royal patronage of Princess Ubol Ratana, donated 100,000 baht to the bridge's construction.
 The fare to use the bridge was ฿80.

 The bridge underwent repairs in 1992, 2009, and 2010 according to Phra Maha Suchat Siriphanyo.
 Repairs were done by residents who considered it as a form of merit-making, and were led by Wat Wang Wiwekaram.